InvirganceDocumentation/convirgance-docs/docs/olap.md

 That's it!
 Once we have the Star object, we can simply use the ReportGenerator for our analytics.
-Of course, defining all these dimensions and measures for the star can be tedious, but fortunately we can use the Spring Configuration file to quickly import our star.
+Of course, defining all these dimensions and measures for the star can be tedious, but fortunately we can use a [Wiring](convirgance-wiring.md) Configuration file to quickly import our star.
 Move on to the next session to see an example.

 <!--